Gleyber Torres Player Props: Yankees vs. Rays

 Gleyber Torres At The Plate

-- Torres has five doubles, a triple, four home runs and 18 walks while batting .237.
+- Torres is batting .258 with eight doubles, a triple, six home runs and 19 walks.

+- Torres will look to extend his six-game hitting streak.
+He's batting .364 with two homers in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.